-When a commercial vehicle is stationary, it is unproductive whether the engine is running or not.
-Breakdowns and unscheduled maintenance are valid reasons for a vehicle to be idle with the engine is switched off.
-However, when the engine is running and the vehicle is idling, productive time is wasted.
+When a commercial vehicle is stationary, it’s unproductive whether the engine is running or not.
+Breakdowns and unscheduled maintenance are valid reasons for a vehicle to be idle with the engine switched off.
+However, productive time is wasted when the engine is running and the vehicle is idling.

 All idling time is costly to a business.
 Fuel and oil waste increases running costs.
 Excess run-time increases vehicle maintenance frequency.
 Idling also has a social and environmental cost, polluting the atmosphere with carbon emissions and creating excessive noise.

-It is estimated that for a truck that consumes $70,000 worth of fuel on an annual basis, up to 8 percent ($5,600) of the fuel is wasted on idling.
+For a truck that consumes an estimated $70,000 worth of fuel on an annual basis, up to 8% ($5,600) of the fuel is wasted on idling.
 If you have a fleet with hundreds of trucks, that cost can quickly jump up to tens of thousands of dollars and more every month.
-Substantial fuel efficiency and cost savings can be achieved by tracking and monitoring excessive idling across your fleet.
+Fleets can achieve substantial fuel efficiency and cost savings by tracking and monitoring excessive idling.

 Idling accelerates engine wear and tear creating a need for more regular maintenance and an increase in the number of oil changes.
 This means more unproductive downtime and potentially costly repairs, both of which increase operational costs.

-The Argonne National Laboratory, under the auspices of the United States Department of Energy, estimates that rest-period idling results in “the emission of about 11 million tons of carbon dioxide, 55,000 tons of nitrogen oxides, and 400 tons of particulate matter annually in the U.S.
+The Argonne National Laboratory (Argonne), under the auspices of the DoE, estimates that rest-period idling results in “the emission of about 11 million tons of carbon dioxide, 55,000 tons of nitrogen oxides, and 400 tons of particulate matter annually in the U.S.”

 How drivers can help reduce idle time

-Cost savings and fuel efficiency are only possible if we know how much fuel is being wasted through unnecessary idling.
-Tracking idling time in detail can help you and your drivers identify the times and circumstances when it is possible to control and limit idling.
+Tracking idling time in detail can also help you and your drivers identify when it’s possible to control and limit idling.
+That’s where telematics and Motive’s fleet management software can help.

-Dashboard-based reporting can give you summarized and detailed reports on idle time in a visual format.
+Motive’s dashboard-based reporting gives you summarized and detailed reports on idle time in a visual format.
 These results allow direct focus on specific drivers who idle for too long or too frequently.

 Motive offers an end-to-end fleet management platform.
 Tracking vehicle utilization and idle time are just a few of the many Motive features that can help you manage your fleet more efficiently and reduce operational expenditures.